-Instead, look for an enterprise work management solution that supports Agile, such as Workfront, where you can use an electronic board to track team work.
+Instead, look for an enterprise work management solution that supports Agile, such as Workfront, where you can use a digital Kanban board to track team work.
 If you like the large, physical-display aspect of the old whiteboard, install a large monitor that displays your electronic board in a public area.
 Might as well get “on board” now.
 (Pun intended.
 Pun always intended.)
 Electronic tracking will grow increasingly important as the trend of remote working continues to rise.
 According to our 5th annual State of Work report, 38% of enterprise workers believe remote working will be commonplace in the next 5 years.

 Outdated Tool #7: An Internal Server for Managing Digital Assets

 Believe it or not, 48% of creative teams are not using any form of digital asset management solution.
 As for the remaining 52%, many are using old-school solutions that are installed on-premises, meaning they lack the power and flexibility that cloud-based options provide.

 If you have all of your digital assets stored in a series of folders on a company network, your files may be accessible, but they’re definitely not quick and easy to locate.
 You’d have to know the filename or approximate date of creation of any file you hope to find.
 And then you have to have the right software installed on your computer to be able to open half of the files to even see if they’re the right ones.